HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.31/HW_ch03.31.e.md

 $se(\epsilon)=$ 0.9152\
 so 95% C.I. $=[$-6.8981$,$-3.2215$]$
 1.  $\epsilon=$-5.0598, sales are highly sensitive to price changes, indicating a high degree of elasticity.
 2. Yes, canned tuna has many substitutes in the market.
-Cosummers have plenty of alternatives to choose if the price of canned tuna increases.
+Consummers have plenty of alternatives to choose from if the price of canned tuna increases.
 So the degree of elasticity is high.
 ## **Code**
 ```{r}
 load('/Users/xuanpei/Downloads/poe5rdata/tuna.rdata')